AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 Both accounts suggest that the only questions we can ask about the legitimacy of ownership are historical: Did you legitimately create the thing or obtain it through legitimate transfers?
 If the latter, were all the transfers back to the beginning legitimate?
 If the answer is 'yes', then there's nothing else to say.
 That's really significant.
 These accounts of justice rule out (or make very tricky) questions about the externalities of ownership (e.g., does your ownership negatively impact others) and distributional questions (e.g., how much wealth should any one person control).

 One reason this may matter is that the privacy costs and benefits related to big data may need to be assessed cumulatively.
 It may be difficult to see the problems (and benefits) if we look only at individuals and the transfers between them.
 We need to look at what those mean overall.
 If one company has your information and uses it to target marketing to you, that may be relatively unproblematic.
 But if every area of your life is subject to different companies gathering information on you, that looks potentially more problematic.
-However, it seems, Sax claims, that these problems cannot be assessed on the Locke/Kirzner accounts of property.
+However, Sax claims, these problems cannot be assessed on the Locke/Kirzner accounts of property because of the historical conception they presuppose.

 The proper account of justice is a long-running debate in political philosophy.
 For our purposes, we'll just note that the account is built on foundations which are, at best, still under construction.